 - 1. ID cards will be required for library/media center checkout. - 2.
 BOOKS ARE CHECKED OUT for two (2) weeks. - 3.
-Reference books, pamphlets, and magazines are checked out for OVERNIGHT only! - 4.
 You may renew books and materials.
-However, you must have the material with you. - 5.
+However, you must have the material with you. - 4.
 DO NOT CHECK out books for other students.